craigeley/verifyandrepair/_posts/2016-04-13-citations-export-preview.md

 ![](http://d.pr/i/1lI93+)

 For anyone who hates formatting footnotes and bibliographies, this really feels like magic.
-And while setting this up requires a bit of legwork up front, but the payoff is worth it.
+And while setting this up requires a bit of legwork up front, the payoff is worth it.

 First, install Zotero, pandoc, and Better BibTeX (BBT) if you haven't already.
 BBT will automatically create a "Citation Key" for every item in your Zotero library—you can even set the format for this key in the preferences.
 While you're in the preferences, make sure to also set BBT to do an automatic export: